Click on the hearts!

 Tips for a successful caffè shakerato

-Preparing your coffee
+2. Sweeten your coffee

-Alternatively, you can make your coffee in your traditional coffee maker.
-At this time, plan to use a larger quantity of coffee than usual to obtain a well concentrated coffee.
+If you use a coffee maker or a moka pot, use more coffee than usual to obtain a well concentrated and strong coffee.
 Since the coffee will then be slightly diluted with ice cubes, it is important that your basic coffee is strong in taste.
-Then allow about 8 cl of coffee for one person.
+With this method count about 8 cl of coffee per serving.

-Allow a good teaspoon per serving: that is to say for a double espresso or 8 cl of filtered coffee.
 The result will certainly be sweeter than what you are used to drinking.
 This is normal because when mixed with ice cubes, the coffee will lose its sugar intensity.

-Shake, shake, shake
+4. Shake, shake, shake

 Finally, the last step is much more important than it seems: shake it all together.
 Allow about 60-80g of ice cubes per serving.
 It is important to select large ice cubes and not small pieces of ice.